 Type of Bees

 If it’s a hornet’s nest, even though hornets can be an effective method for organic gardening and healthy for the environment, they can have a nasty sting and they can sting repeatedly without losing their stinger.
 Hornets will usually only sting when provoked or protecting their nest, so it’s important to get a beekeeper out to your home to assess this type of situation.

 If you plan on removing the bees safely, make sure you don’t just start cutting the tree down by yourself.
-This will agitate the bees and cause greater harm than good.
+Agitating bees in trees can cause greater harm than good.
 Determine if you have a swarm or a beehive.
 Swarms are how bees reproduce and they can often land on a tree branch temporarily while the search for a permanent home like a diseased tree.
 Swarms can be harmless and believe in a few days.
 If you have a hive that’s been there for several weeks, it’s important to talk to an arborist, tree care specialist, and a beekeeper on the best way to alleviate the issue.

 If you are concerned that a tree you’d like to save has bees living inside, give us a call.
 We can help assess the situation and determine the best way to get rid of the tree or save the tree.